Challenges of variational quantum optimization with measurement shot noise: Resource counting and scaling analysis

-where $x_i$ are sampled from $|\psi_{\btheta}(x)|^2$.
+where $x_i$ are sampled from $|\psi_{\bm{\theta}}(x)|^2$.
 The precision of this estimate is affected by statistical noise induced by the finite number of quantum measurements $M$.
+The error in estimating $\tilde{C}$ scales as $1/\sqrt{M}$, following the law of large numbers.
+We denote this as quantum measurement noise.
+This noise is very different from hardware noise, produced by qubit's imperfection, as it is rooted in the measurement process of wave functions.
+Each quantum measurement requires a circuit repetition.

-In numerous studies, \eref{eq:evalop} is evaluated exactly, which is dubbed the \emph{state-vector} simulation.
+In numerous studies, Eq.\,\eqref{eq:evalop} is evaluated exactly, which is dubbed the \emph{state-vector} simulation.
 Instead, in our analysis we account for the effects of the finite $M$.

-It has been empirically shown that better performances for optimization problems can be obtained by considering a modified version of the cost function.
-In fact, in optimization problems one is not interested in the average value, but in the minimum one.
-Therefore, we adopt the CVaR estimator of~\cite{barkoutsos2020improving}, in which the cost function is evaluated by summing only over the best $25\,\%$ of observed outcomes $f(x_i)$:
+It has been empirically shown that better performances for optimization problems can be obtained by considering the conditional value at risk (CVaR) estimator of Ref.\,\cite{barkoutsos2020improving}, in which the cost function is evaluated by summing only over the best 25\% of observed outcomes $f(x_i)$:

-Operatively, the $M$ readouts are sorted in non-decreasing order following their output $f(x_i)$, and only $M^* = M/4$ samples corresponding to the 25\,\% lowest values are retained.
-The value $C$ represents the cost-function that is optimized at each iteration.
+Operatively, the $M$ readouts are sorted in nondecreasing order following their output $f(x_i)$, and only $M^* = M/4$ samples corresponding to the 25\% lowest values are retained.
+The value $C$ represents the cost function that is optimized at each iteration.
 We can also keep track of the current minimum observed value $f_{\mathrm{min}}$, which is generally smaller than $C$.
 Its final value is compared with the exact global minimum of the optimization problem to determine the success rate of the algorithm.
+Notice, however, that also when using CVaR one needs to draw $M$ samples.